 We’ve seen an uptake in the use of wearables this year, from smart badges and watches to simple key fobs.
 But the trend is still under development since not every event can harness wearables to their fullest potential.

 This is the challenge this 2019.
 Events should know not just how to use wearables, but also when.
 It all begins with knowing what data you want to gather, and how you want wearables to influence the event.
 Should it be used just to gather data?
 How much data should we collect?
 Who gets to handle the data?
 Over-use of wearables can be just as detrimental as underutilizing them.

 Expect more clear-cut themes, which will in turn influence stage design.
-The ideal stage design is one that engages the senses, not just the eyes.
-Of course, the design should clearly reflect your stated goals for the event.
+The ideal stage design engages the senses, not just the eyes.
+Of course, the design should reflect your stated goals for the event.

 For example, you can incorporate modular stages into your event, mixing and matching them to match the mood or theme of the presentation.
 Aside from this, you can also use color and lighting to reinforce themes, changing the lighting to match the topic of the session.

-So one of the trends we expect when it comes to event furniture are powered seating and tables.
-These are great looking pieces that give attendees the ability to power up devices through USB ports and sockets right where they can enjoy the event.
+One of the 2019 event trends we expect when it comes to event furniture is powered seating and tables.
+These are great-looking pieces that give attendees the ability to power up devices through USB ports and sockets right where they can enjoy the event.
 These areas are also the new watering holes when it comes to events, so the design also allows for people to interact with each other while charging.